Educational Access Scheme

 EAS: Eligibility letters released for December Round 2

-EAS eligibility letters released to all applicants with finalised assessment for December Round 2.
+EAS eligibility letters begin to be progressively released to applicants with finalised assessment for December Round 2.

 24 Dec 2024